mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 Min
     Subtracts all from one another to find the gray value.
 Max
-    Adds all channels together to get a gray value
+    Adds all channels together to get a gray value.

 .. index:: Invert, Negative